 Statistical analysis of the recorded data revealed significant differences among proso millet genotypes for various traits.
-Hence, the data were subjected to analysis of variance (ANOVA) using OPSTAT statistical software to test the significance of differences among genotypes.
+Hence, The data were subjected to analysis of variance (ANOVA) using OPSTAT statistical software to test the significance of differences among genotypes.
+The basic statistical measures were, maximum, minimum, mean, variance, standard deviation (SD) and coefficient of variation (CV).

 Result and Discussion